sourcehut-mirrors/chawan/doc/api.md

 ```

 Note however, that JavaScript functions must be called with an appropriate
 `this` value.
-Unfortunately, this also means that the following does not work:
+So e.g. the following does not work:

 ```
 gpn = 'pager.alert' # broken!!!
 ```

-To work around this limitation, actions have to wrap the target function in a
+To work around this limitation, actions have to wrap the target function in
-closure, as above.
-However, this has very poor reusability; for more complex
+a closure, as above.
+However, this has poor reusability; for more complex
 actions, you would have to copy and paste the entire function every time you
 re-bind it or call it from a different function.